stevenrskelton/stevenrskelton.github.io/_posts/2022-09-16-lit-custom-component-svg-generation.md

 The `M`, `A`, `L` commands in the path data field are _moveto_, _arc_, and _lineto_; details on how they are used is in the [SVG documentation](https://www.w3.org/TR/SVG11/paths.html#PathDataEllipticalArcCommands) but beyond the scope of this article.
-The computation is basic trigonomity and hopefully the code provides an adequite explaination in itself, but the original calculation is covered by David Gilbertson in his blog [A simple pie chart in SVG](https://medium.com/hackernoon/a-simple-pie-chart-in-svg-dbdd653b6936).
+The computation is basic trigonometry and hopefully the code provides an adequate explanation in itself, but the original calculation is covered by David Gilbertson in his blog [A simple pie chart in SVG](https://medium.com/hackernoon/a-simple-pie-chart-in-svg-dbdd653b6936).